 The Council welcomes petitions and recognises that petitions are one way in which people can bring their concerns to the attention of the Council.
+The subject of any petition to be presented must relate to a matter for which the Council has powers, duties or functions or which affects the Borough or part of it or its inhabitants.
 However, the Council will not deal with a petition which in the opinion of the Monitoring Officer is vexatious, abusive or otherwise inappropriate to be considered under this rule.